Are Bots Threatening the Travel Industry in 2021?

 The reopening of the travel industry in 2021

 In 2019, the travel and tourism industries contributed £106 billion to the British economy, supporting 2.6 million jobs.
 Since then, the Covid-19 pandemic is estimated to have cost the international tourism market upwards of $1 trillion as governments across the globe issued strict Covid travel restrictions and the travel market ground to a halt.
-Flights were cancelled, and even domestic travel was limited, meaning international tourism arrivals dropped by 87% between January 2020 and 2021.
+Flights were canceled, and even domestic travel was limited, meaning international tourism arrivals dropped by 87% between January 2020 and 2021.

 As the industry prepares to get back on its feet, international travel remains uncertain, corporate bookings are almost redundant while the world continues to work from home, and the birth of the popular ‘staycation’ means only domestic travel has witnessed a boom in bookings during Q1.
 However, with an increase in bookings comes an increase in bot activity.